 If we ask, Father God will reveal ingrained behaviors and help us replace them with the fruits of the Holy Spirit.
 We must seek to be a blessing in every situation.
 It will take allowing Him to show us the depths of our souls.

 The journey of renewing our minds is a process.
 It doesn’t occur in a moment or two.
-It takes consistent, season-after-season moments with Jesus.
+It takes consistent, daily moments with Jesus over time.
 Nonetheless, it is one of the most beautiful parts of our journey with Him.

 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”